Leros

 Island hopping from Leros

-The geographical location of Leros is perfect to organize island hopping around the Dodecanese and the islands of North Aegean.
+The geographical location of Leros is perfect for organizing island hopping around the Dodecanese and the islands of North Aegean.
 Specifically, you can travel by ferry directly to:

 • Kos